 When planning your schedule, it is important that you keep alternative ME electives in mind because a course might be filled, there might be time conflicts, or the class might be canceled if the enrollment is less than 15 students.
-However, the Woodruff School tries to offer a course when there is sufficient demand, even if the class was not planned for that semester.
 Also, be especially careful in planning your electives for your last semester, particularly if it is a summer semester.
 There are very few electives offered in the summer.